sensu/catalog/README.md

 ### Sensu Integration guidelines

-Please note the following guidelines for comopsing Sensu Integration:
+Please note the following guidelines for composing Sensu Integration:

 1. **YAML format**.
 All integration metadata (`sensu-integration.yaml`) and resources (`sensu-resources.yaml`) _must_ be in YAML format, for consistency and comment support.
    All YAML files should use the `.yaml` file extension (not `.yml`), because we're picky that way.